 Information from the Library's name and subject authority records is integrated into LC Online Catalog Headings Browse Lists through references (See and See also terms) and scope notes.
 Search using Browse or click on heading links in individual record displays to see these references.

 Each record in the LC Online Catalog can be referenced with a Permalink, displayed on individual record displays.
-For records that contain an LCCN, this URL identifier will be an LCCN Permalink; records without an LCCN base their Permalink on the LC Online Catalog system identifier.
+For records assigned an LCCN, this URL identifier is an LCCN Permalink; records without an LCCN base their Permalink on the LC Online Catalog system identifier.

 If you have questions or comments on LC Online Catalog accessibility issues, please contact the ILS Program Office at firstname.lastname@example.org.